Lebaranto/ankelodon_multiagent_system/README.md

 Before doing any heavy lifting, Ankelodon evaluates the incoming query to determine whether it requires planning or can be answered directly.
 Simple questions (e.g. definitions, single mathematical operations) are answered via a lightweight executor.
-Moderate and complex queries trigger the planner and agent pipeline, ensuring appropriate decomposition and tool usage【942452390578334†L22-L34】.
+Moderate and complex queries trigger the planner and agent pipeline, ensuring appropriate decomposition and tool usage.

 ### 🧭 Structured planning

 For non‑trivial tasks, a **planner** LLM generates a structured plan consisting of a series of steps.
 Each step has an ID, goal, selected tool, expected result and fallback strategy.
-The plan is stored as a Pydantic model (`PlannerPlan`) with strong typing for reliability【981681905155103†L82-L100】.
+The plan is stored as a Pydantic model (`PlannerPlan`) with strong typing for reliability.

 ### 🤖 Agent execution

 The **agent** node follows the plan step‑by‑step.
 For each step it first produces reasoning, then invokes the suggested tool with the appropriate inputs.
 Tool outputs are captured and fed back into subsequent reasoning.
-The agent continues until all steps are complete or an error requires replanning【981681905155103†L161-L186】.
+The agent continues until all steps are complete or an error requires replanning.

 ### 🧰 Rich toolset